 Welcome to my tutor page.
-I've just finished a year of working at The Island School as a research teacher.
+I'm a graduate student in Marine Biology at Texas A&M University: Corpus Christi.
+At TAMUCC I'm working as a teaching assistant and doing my own research at the university looking at fish in the Caribbean.
+In the past I worked at The Island School as a research teacher.
 The Island School is a boarding high school where students from around the world come to The Bahamas and learn through place-based education and the process of asking question and using the scientific method to find answers.
 The class I taught was centered on performing ecological research on lionfish, an invasive predatory fish in the Caribbean.
-In this class the students participated in a research experiment which will be part of another researcher's Ph.D. thesis.
-The students not only performed all of the data collection and analysis but also produced a scientific presentation and poster to communicate their findings to other scientists and government officials.
 While performing the experiment the students also read many scientific papers and had in-depth discussions about the marine ecosystems where their experiments were set.

 I am an avid traveler and have been to places all around the world: Tahiti, Indonesia, England and New Zealand to name just a few.
 With this wide range of experience and study that is different than your average Biology tutor, I hope to engage students and make them want to learn about the fascinating world around them.